The early years

 From wet to dry process

 It was not until 1980 that forecasts of further growth in construction activity indicated the need for additional development at Limerick.
-A modern dry process kiln – Kiln 6 – with a capacity of close to 800,000 tonnes was completed in early 1983.
-The introduction of the newer dry process at Limerick provided benefits in terms of fuel efficiency over the older wet process kilns, which were taken out of service.
+A modern dry process kiln – Kiln 6 – with a capacity of close to 800,000 tonnes was completed in 1983.
+The introduction of the newer dry process at Limerick provided benefits in terms of fuel efficiency over the older wet process kilns which it replaced.

-Developments which have evolved internationally in automation and process control have been continually included in projects at Limerick Works which now reaches the highest standards for product consistency and environmental protection.
+Investments in automation and process control now ensure that Limerick Works reaches the highest standards for product consistency and environmental protection.

 Limerick Works Contact Details